 Alastair Wylie, Chairman and CEO of CCG, said: “CCG has a wealth of experience working in the care and amenity sectors so we understand how important facilities like Hawkhead Road are to the end-user, in this case Scottish war veterans.
 Each facility has been designed to be as accessible as possible and we hop the veterans find it a welcoming and comfortable environment.”

-The Scottish War Blinded Day Centre and Royal Blind Care Home is due to open in summer-2018.
+The Scottish War Blinded Day Centre and Royal Blind Care Home opened in October 2017.